gofireflyio/aiac/README.md

 - "[tokens] Rate limit reached...":
   The OpenAI API employs rate limiting as [described here](https://platform.openai.com/docs/guides/rate-limits/request-increase). `aiac` only performs individual requests and cannot workaround or prevent these rate limits.
-If you are using `aiac` in an application, you will have to implement throttling yourself.
+If you are using `aiac` in programmatically, you will have to implement throttling yourself.
+See [here](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_handle_rate_limits.ipynb) for tips.

 ## Support Channels